 “As for me, I have set my King on Zion, my holy hill.”

-But, as the resurrection proved, He was King and He still is.
+But, as the resurrection proved, Jesus was the Anointed one and He still is.
 Paul describes it beautifully:

 And being found in human form, he humbled himself by becoming obedient to the point of death, even death on a cross.
 9 Therefore God has highly exalted him and bestowed on him the name that is above every name, 10 so that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, 11 and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.